 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install OroCRM on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
-Install LAMP (Linux, Apache, MariaDB and PHP) server.
+Install LAMP (Linux, Apache, MariaDB, and PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

 OroCRM requires Node.js and Composer to be installed on the system.
 To install these packages, run the commands below:

-curl -sShttps://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer
+curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer

 Next, run the commands below to install Node.js:

-First thing to do is to go to OroCRM’s download page and download the latest stable version of OroCRM:
+The first thing to do is to go to OroCRM’s download page and download the latest stable version of OroCRM:

 Next, run the commands below to complete the installation: